finnshaughnessy/Final-Final-Project/README.md

 # Final-Final-Project
-For the project on developing a Python-based web scraper for job postings:
+For the project on developing a Python-based weather dashboard:

-Project Description: This project aims to develop a Python-based web scraper that automatically collects and analyzes job postings from various online platforms.
-It will feature three main functions: 1) scraping job listings based on user-defined criteria, such as location and job title; 2) analyzing the frequency of skill requirements across postings to identify trends; 3) generating a summary report with insights on the job market.
-The goal is to aid job seekers in understanding current market demands.
-Work will be divided based on coding, data analysis, and report generation tasks.
+**Project Description**: This project aims to develop a Python-based weather dashboard that fetches and displays current weather conditions and forecasts from an API.
+It will feature three main functions: 1) retrieving weather data based on user-inputted city names; 2) displaying current weather conditions including temperature, humidity, and wind; 3) providing a 5-day weather forecast to help users plan ahead.
+The goal is to offer a user-friendly interface for quick access to weather information, aiding in daily planning and event scheduling.
+The project will involve coding, API interaction, and creating a graphical user interface.

-Function Descriptions:
+**Function Descriptions**:

-a. scrape_jobs(criteria): Scrapes job listings matching the given criteria.
+a. **get_current_weather(city)**: Retrieves current weather data for the specified city.
-b. analyze_skills(job_listings): Analyzes listings to identify common skill requirements.
+b. **display_weather(data)**: Displays the current weather conditions on the dashboard.
-c. generate_summary_report(analysis_results): Produces a report detailing job market trends and insights.
+c. **get_weather_forecast(city)**: Fetches a 5-day weather forecast for the specified city.

-This description outlines the project's goals, key functionalities, and its utility in providing market insights to job seekers.
+This description outlines the project's objectives, key functionalities, and its utility in providing immediate and forecasted weather information to users.